 Our volunteers provide invaluable support to our patients, their families, and to our hospice program.
-Help is needed working with patients and families as well as non-patient-related activities, such as fundraising/event planning, bereavement support, spiritual care support, community presentations, transportation, office work, or respite care and patient companionship.
-We invite you to attend our volunteer training.
+Help is needed working with patients and families as well as non-patient-related activities, such as fundraising/event planning, spiritual care support, community presentations, or respite care and patient companionship.

 All hours must be documented on a Volunteer Time Sheet.

 Fill out our volunteer application and take the first step towards being there for patients and families, and support our independent, non-profit community hospice.